 General Cybersecurity Facts and Stats

-A sizeable chunk of the 2019 US budget is dedicated to cybersecurity.
-At least $15 billion will be spent on various activities related to fighting and preventing cyber attacks, which is an increase of 4% compared to 2018.
+A sizeable chunk of the 2021 US budget is dedicated to cybersecurity.
+At least $18 billion will be spent on various activities related to fighting and preventing cyber attacks, and some sources predict $100 billion in spending for the five-year period 2020-2025.

-The Department of Defence gets $8.5 billion to boost the nation’s cybersecurity, while Homeland Security gets around $1.7 billion.
-The fine print says that due to the nature of some activities, the amount of $15 billion doesn’t represent the entire spending on cybersecurity.
+The Department of Defense gets $9.8 billion to boost the nation’s cybersecurity, while Homeland Security gets around $2.6 billion.
+The fine print says that due to the nature of some activities, the amount of $18 billion doesn’t represent the entire spending on cybersecurity.

-2. Cybersecurity damages are estimated to hit $6 trillion by 2021
+2. Cybersecurity damages are estimated to hit $6 trillion in 2021.

 Cyber attack statistics by year show an exponentially growing damage caused by cybercrime.